MIRAH-Official/Empathetic-Chatbot-ASEM/README.md

 ## Dataset

-The Empathetic Dialogue and DailyDialog datasets have been preprocessed and stored in the .npy format in the (https://drive.google.com/drive/folders/1q06aGAzUt7LcQ1iwR_zs_65Y6Pyiss5R?usp=sharing).
+The Empathetic Dialogue and DailyDialog datasets have been preprocessed and stored in the .npy format in [**this link**](https://drive.google.com/drive/folders/1q06aGAzUt7LcQ1iwR_zs_65Y6Pyiss5R?usp=sharing).
 This setup encompasses arrays for the entire conversation context, target responses, the user's current turn, the history of the conversation (excluding the current turn), as well as emotion and sentiment labels.
 The script used for preprocessing will be released shortly.

 ## Training & Testing